Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Constrained Conditional Generation Model

-\textit{Bone length consistency :} Similarly to \cite{holden2015deep}, we apply a bone length consistency constraint in order to preserve rigid bone lengths throughout frames of the generated sequences.
+Similarly to \cite{holden2015deep}, we apply a bone length consistency constraint in order to preserve rigid bone lengths throughout frames of the generated sequences.
 In our case, we base our prior knowledge of the bone lengths variations on statistics gathered on the training set.
 We therefore calculate a vector $\bb^{(m)}$ of mean bone lengths differences between consecutive frames, as well as the vector $\bb^{(v)}$ of variances for all bones differences.
 This way, we formulate a Gaussian prior (which we expect to be very narrow) on every bone length variations between two frames, which we fit during training using the Log-Likelihood ($\bLLB$) of every bone differences:

 where $\bB$ is the matrix of bone length differences on every frame for every bone in the generated sequence, to which the target key-pose is appended.
-We can therefore retrieve our bone length consistency loss ($L_{bone}$) by averaging all the negative $\bLLB$ :
+We can therefore retrieve our bone length consistency loss ($L_{bone}$) by averaging all the negative $\bLLB$ : where $N$ is the number of bones.